 - Welcome Drinks at champagne bar Dilettantes

 After checking in, we begin our tour with a visit of the Musée de l’Orangerie, a small yet spectacular gallery displaying Monet’s sensational series Les Nympheas.
-It also includes the Walter-Guillaume collection, featuring 146 works dating from 1860s to the 1930s, such as paintings by Renoir, Cézanne, Gauguin, Picasso and Matisse.
+It also includes paintings by Renoir, Cézanne, Gauguin, Picasso and Matisse.

-In the evening we walk back to the Saint-Germain quarter for a Champagne tasting at the bar Dilettantes.
+In the late afternoon we walk back to the Saint-Germain quarter for a champagne tasting at the bar Dilettantes.
 (Overnight Paris)

 Day 2: Thursday 27 September, Paris